+Balances at 31st March 2020 Credit Rating Balances at 31st March 2021

+£000 £000

+48,009 Moneymarket Funds NTGI Global Cash Fund AAA 104,964

+663 Bank Deposit Accounts Variation margin 324

+Bank Current Accounts

+3,746 Held with the Fund's Bank F1 1,663

+52,418 Total 106,951

-Balances at 31st March 2020 Credit Rating Balances at 31st March 2021 £000 £000 48,009 Moneymarket Funds NTGI Global Cash Fund AAA 104,964 663 Bank Deposit Accounts Variation margin 324 3,746 Bank Current Accounts Held with the Fund's Bank F1 1,663 52,418 Total - 106,951 any actual defaults in recent years and the current practice is to obtain a bond or a guarantee before admitting new employers so that all contribution obligations are covered in the event of that employer facing financial difficulties.
+Credit risk may also occur if an employing body not supported by central government does not pay contributions promptly, or defaults on its obligations.
+The Fund has not experienced any actual defaults in recent years and the current practice is to obtain a bond or a guarantee before admitting new employers so that all contribution obligations are covered in the event of that employer facing financial difficulties.
 All monthly contributions due at 31 March 2021 and 31 March 2020 were received in accordance with a monthly payment schedule.
 This schedule is monitored and non-compliance with agreed schedules is raised with the employer and escalated as appropriate.